 Common Study Mistakes for IB Economics SL/HL

-If you struggle with IB Economics SL/HL, you can’t fall behind; there are too many subjects to learn.
+It's important to avoid falling behind in IB Economics SL/HL; there's just too much material to learn easily if you get significantly behind.
 You need to master the topics during the school year to ace your IB Economics papers.
 Some common mistakes are:

 Section 1: Microeconomics